- Home

 Glaucoma

 On rare occasions, glaucoma can develop suddenly and cause symptoms like eye pain, nausea and vomiting, headaches, and red eyes.
-If this happens, it’s essential to go to your nearest eye casualty unit or A&E immediately.
+If this happens, it’s important to go to your nearest eye casualty unit or A&E immediately.

 Common retinal conditions